This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for mitral stenosis

 depends on how severe your symptoms are.
 If you do not have symptoms, your healthcare provider will do tests regularly.
-You may need medicines to treat your symptoms of extra fluid, arrhythmias (irregular heartbeats), and blood clots.
 You may also need any of the following if your symptoms become worse:

 - Balloon valvuloplasty helps widen your mitral valve and allow blood to flow through easier.
 It is also called a closed valvotomy.
 A catheter with a balloon on the tip is inserted through a small incision in your arm or groin.
 The catheter is guided through a blood vessel and into your left atrium near your mitral valve.
 When the balloon is inflated, it stretches the valve opening.